stickgrinder/php-redmine-csv-timeentries/README.md

     ./loader load data/your-file-name.csv

-Use @-v@ or @--verbose@ to receive an output similar to the one before.
+Use `-v` or `--verbose` to receive an output similar to the one before.

 OK, you should be server.
 Bye.